pistac/chicken-master/documentation.md

 The game starts in the IntroScene, where participants read instructions and give consent to partake.
 Participants also select their avatar's gender expression and skin color.
 The main script governing this scene is the IntroManager.

 Then, the game goes onto the trial scene.
 Participants are told what type of trial it is on the loading screen, then the trial starts, where the participant faces a robot and can decide to swerve.
+A close-up of the robot is displayed on the screen.
 After the agents have passed each other, the trial is over.
 The scene is then reloaded with new trial settings.
 The main script governing this scene is the TrialManager.
+If at any point in the trial scene the mouse cursor is taken outside of the screen area, the game is paused and an overlay is displayed above the rest of the game's content.
+The loading screens are not paused.

 After all the trials are complete, the participant is taken to the ending scene.
 Here, the participant enters their demographic information for the experiment in three steps, are allowed to enter additional comments and report technical issues and then are given the mturk completion code in a dialog box.
 The participant returns to the mturk page and enters the completion code to complete the HIT.

 ### Project file structure

 All the different directories in the project file structure is explained here.
 The directories are:
+- BrokenVector
 - Fonts
 - Materials
 - MesoGames
 - Models
 - Plugins
 - Prefabs
+- RenderTextures
 - Scenes
 - Scripts
 - Textures
 - WebGLTemplates

+#### BrokenVector

+Directory containing all the files associated with the imported LowPolyTreePack from the Unity asset store.

 #### Fonts